fran-scala/qosf_tequila_krylov/README.md

 The `test_functions.py` file contains some initial versions of this module.

 ### Krylov method
 The `krylov.py` file contains the function `krylov_method` which allows to apply the Krylov method.
 A simple example using this function is reported in `test_krylov.py`.
+The same example together with the theoretical framework is reported in `Krylov.ipynb`.